 GammaX will have lower margin requirements, and therefore liquidation penalties will be low as well.
 If an account does have its total value drop lower than the required maintenance margin, GammaX’s liquidation engine may automatically close that account’s positions, and GammaX’s insurance fund will take on the profits or losses stemming from liquidations.

 GammaX is pursuing multiple partnerships to ensure adequate liquidity.
-They include Dexterity Capital and Ledger Prime, which supply liquidity to many top exchanges, and are also GammaX investors.
+They include Ledger Prime and other partners, who supply liquidity to many top exchanges and are also GammaX investors.